Whole Systems Design, defined

 Permaculture is a design science, and in order to use if effectively, we have to become systems thinkers, and cultivate a designer’s mind.
 The purpose of today’s class is to open those doors for you.

-Here's a mini-lecture about it (please forgive my primitive animations!)
+Here’s a mini-lecture about whole systems design (please forgive my primitive animations!)

 Close your eyes and imagine your own “whole system.”
 It’s easy to let it overwhelm you, to get lost in huge fantasies of what you will do…one day when you win the lottery and buy a huge farm.
 Don’t do that.
 Be here now, Sister bear!
 Part of what makes permaculture so special is that it provides us with a tangible framework around which to plan and implement whole systems designs in real life, on any scale.

 On your permaculture journey, you will encounter a multitude of complex ideas and expandable, exponentially powerful concepts.
 This can be a joyful ride, even when it’s overwhelming and confusing!
 However, if you’re anything like me, you enjoy a bit of structure now and then.

 A permaculture whole systems design can be simplified into four basic parts: